ilg-ul/opt-install-scripts/README.md

 ## homebrew-gcc

-This Homebrew instance installs GCC 5 and GCC 6, used during µOS++ test builds.
+This Homebrew instance provides GCC 5 and GCC 6, used during µOS++ test builds.

 To run the install script: